-When you are both a story teller and a story keeper, in thirty-one years of co-habitating with someone who is very verbal, you get to learn many of her stories.
-A number of them you have heard not only because they are told directly to you as you went about your day—perhaps driving into town—or as you sat in the morning sipping your coffee but also because she told them to others in your presence.
+When you are both a story teller and a story keeper, in thirty-one years of co-habiting with someone who is very verbal, you get to learn many of her stories about growing up in the 1950s.
+A number of these New England upbringing stories you have heard not only because they are told directly to you as you went about your day—perhaps driving into town—or as you sat in the morning sipping your coffee but also because she told them to others in your presence.
 Often, details of growing up in a parsonage are added in this retelling or an emphasis changes for the benefit of the new auditor—and unexpectedly you understand a new angle to the story of a 1950s girlhood.

 Can you tell where one author lets off and the other begins?

-This section also contains excerpts from My Eye Fell Into the Soup, a journal compilation of Martha’s experience of having cancer and finally succumbing to it in 2008.
+You can complement this category by going to the category devoted to My Eye Fell Into the Soup, a journal compilation of Martha’s experience of having cancer and finally succumbing to it in 2008.
+This book also contains journal entries by Denis Ledoux.

 While I believe my father did well as minister in Hadwin Park, he was by nature a small-town minister.
 Coming from the working class, he was familiar and comfortable with working men and women.
 Or, I might say, he was comfortable being the educated man among uneducated people.
 His talent was working in a small, […]